wilsonzlin/edgesearch/README.md

 The code is reasonably fast, so most of the latency will arise from how cached the script and Workers KV data are at Cloudflare edge locations.

 Keys that are not frequently retrieved from Workers KV will take longer to retrieve due to cache misses from edge locations.
-Script code and accompanying WASM binary may not be present at edge locations if not executed frequently.
-Therefore, to ensure consistent low-latency request responses, ensure that there is consistent traffic hitting the worker to keep code and data at the edge.
+The script and accompanying WASM binary may not be present at edge locations if not executed frequently.
+Therefore, for consistent low-latency request responses, ensure that there is constant traffic hitting the worker to keep code and data at the edge.